The College Program at CooperRiis

 Educational Coaching Sessions

-Starting in the second month of stay (3-5 hours a week).
-Based on semester commitment.
+Starting in the second month of stay – Based on semester commitment, some highlights include:

 - Executive Functioning Support